Chronic Pain After Hernia Surgery: Risks, Statistics, and Prevention Protocols

 For medically published data, there was a very good article which looked at chronic pain in July of 2016.
 The article appeared in the Journal of the American College of Surgeons and examined patients up to two years after hernia surgery.
 The surgery technique that the authors used is identical the technique that I perform in my practice today.
 In their research, the determined that about 1% of patients had moderate, severe or disabling pain at 1 year after surgery.
 89% had no symptoms and 8% had mild and not bothersome symptoms.
 2% had mild symptoms that were bothersome.

 Over the last couple of years, hernia surgeons who specialize in hernia repair have adopted the newest types of mesh.
-Although prior hernia mesh was heavy, thick plastic, today’s newest mesh is ultra lightweight.
+Although prior hernia mesh was heavy, thick plastic, today’s newest mesh is much more lightweight and macroporous.
 This means that it is soft, and flexible like the muscles themselves.
 It causes much less scar tissue within the body which decreases the chances of acute and chronic pain after hernia surgery.
 Over time, the mesh remains soft and flexible minimizing the chances of chronic pain to almost zero.

 Research Data on Chronic Pain